In the Future (album): Personnel

-Usage in other media
+Use in other media

 "Stay Free" was used in both the second season of Showtime's Californication on the episode "Going Down and Out in Beverly Hills", and the film Spider-Man 3 (it was included on the soundtrack album, which was released on May 1, 2007, eight months before the release of "In The Future").

 "Stormy High" was used in the 2012 videogame Spec Ops: The Line.